-The attorneys and staff at Browning, Lamie & Gifford have a long and proud history of representing Social Security Disability claimants.
+The attorneys and staff at Browning, Lamie & Mullins have a long and proud history of representing Social Security Disability claimants.
 Our four attorneys who represent social security clients have 42 years, 34 years, 33 years and 30 years of experience in such representation, with a combined experience of more than 139 years.

 Have you applied for Social Security disability benefits?

-If you have filed your claim with the Social Security Administration (SSA) and your claim has been denied, the attorneys at Browning, Lamie & Gifford will be able to assist you with an appeal.
+If you have filed your claim with the Social Security Administration (SSA) and your claim has been denied, the attorneys at Browning, Lamie & Mullins will be able to assist you with an appeal.

 If you haven’t yet applied with SSA, you can find information here.